 But hang on a minute – isn’t the European Space Agency a bunch of astronauts and rocket scientists?
 What does ESA have to do with mobile app development?
 A lot!
 From space, our planet’s atmosphere, land, and water can be monitored for multiple application fields.
-This is where the Space App Camp comes in: It’s a chance to make the resulting information accessible to a broad audience and create value in the process!
+This is where the ESA Space App Camp comes in: it’s a chance to make the resulting information accessible to a broad audience and create value in the process!

 The European Space Agency (ESA) invites developers, artificial intelligence and machine learning specialists to its free online Space App Camp.
 The ESA Space App Camp offers a virtual workspace to 20 dedicated developers: a comprehensive preparation phase and an 11-day virtual ESA Space App Camp, supported by Earth Observation, Artificial Intelligence and business experts.
 Interested students, researchers and developers are able to register here from 30 June until 14 August 2020.

 This year, this virtual event will take place from 11 – 21 September 2020.

 - Win up to EUR 3,100

 - Technical coaching from the Φ-lab on Artificial Intelligence for Earth Observation and free computing

 - A one-week visit to the Φ-lab in 2021 at ESA’s Centre for Earth Observation (ESRIN) in Frascati near Rome/Italy including travel and accommodation

 - A unique Earth Observation support package worth approx. EUR 3,500 (including: technical EO data consultancy, 8 hours of Software Engineering services, access to a global network of EO experts in applied and technical fields, support from professional ESA business developers, e.g. to find launching customers, 4 seats for an online EO business development course)